thoughtspot/thoughtspot.github.io/_admin/setup/sync-users-and-groups-from-ldap.md

 --email_identifier <email_identifier>
 ```

-The bottom half of the preceding command targets sub trees under the DC called TestGroupAlpha and TestGroupBeta, and iterates through them recursively to create/sync users, groups, and their relationships in the ThoughtSpot system.
-It also deletes any other entities created in the ThoughtSpot system from this LDAP system that are not currently being synced.
+The flags from `--basedn` to `--email_identifier` target sub trees under the DC called TestGroupAlpha and TestGroupBeta, and iterate through them recursively to create/sync users, groups, and their relationships in the ThoughtSpot system.

 To check that the sync was successful, navigate to the Admin Console in your ThoughtSpot application by selecting **Admin** from the top navigation bar.
 Select either **Users** or **Groups**.
 Your new users or groups should be the latest items in the list of users or groups.
 To view the most recently added or updated users or groups, sort by **Created**.